alexa-samples/skill-sample-python-sauce-boss/instructions/create-alexa-hosted-function.md

-# Build An Alexa Fact Skill
+# Build an Alexa Sauce Recipe Skill using Alexa Presentation Language
 <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/header._TTH_.png" />

-Build an engaging facts skill about any topic.
-Alexa will select a fact at random and share it with the user when the skill is invoked.
+This sample skill use a how-to or recipe use case to demonstrate the Alexa Presentation Language (APL).
+Ask for a sauce and you'll be provided with an image and recipe description for the sauce of your choice.

 ## Deploying Skill Code